browserstack/webdriver-framework/appium/appiumdriver-framework-junit5/README.md

 # AppiumDriver Framework JUnit5

-A library that contains the glue code and the necessary instructions for using webdriver-framework-core with the JUnit5 hooks.
+A library that contains the glue code and the necessary instructions for using appiumdriver-framework-core with the JUnit5 hooks.
 This library also contains JUnit5 specific code for managing the lifecycle of the AppiumDriver with Test Method.

 ## Integration Instructions